blank100/SwiftGraphics/README.markdown

 * Two SwiftGraphics dynamic frameworks (one for iOS and one for Mac OS X),
 * A Mac OS X only SwiftGraphicsPlayground framework (containing code generally useful when using Playground)
 * A directory of Playground files
-* A Mac OS X testbed app “SwiftGraphics_OSX_UITest” that highlights some of the more interactive code
 * Unit Test Targets

 ## Installation

-You can add SwiftGraphics in your project as one of the following ways:
+You can add SwiftGraphics to your project in one of the following ways:

 - Add SwiftGraphics.xcodeproj to your project and set up your dependencies appropriately.
   You can add SwiftGraphics as a submodule by opening the Terminal, trying to enter the command: